-Shaving cream is a grooming item that most men can’t do without.
-However, it is also rich and chock-full of organic chemicals, 7% of which are very flammable.
+Is shaving cream flammable?
+Shaving cream is an essential grooming tool for most men.
+However, it is also rich in organic compounds, 7% of which are very combustible.

-But does this tiny fraction of a shaving cream make the entire cream flammable?
-In this article, we will find out about that and how you can keep safe when using shaving creams.
+But does this minute amount of shaving cream make the entire product flammable?
+In this article, we’ll learn more about Is shaving cream flammable and how to be safe when using shaving creams.

 Is Shaving cream Flammable?